Week 12

 Final Presentation (PO2c)

-The final presentation will be held in DC Foyer on Monday December 2, 10am-11:20am just outside of DC 1350, where you will display a poster, give a 10 minute presentation, and show a demo of your high-fidelity prototype.
-Please arrive at 9:45am at the latest to find your poster board and set up your poster.
 The poster must be smaller than 5 feet (width) by 4 feet (height), and must include a title, your team name, and sections that describe the motivation behind your project and the entire design process you went through to create your app, with supporting photos, screenshots and illustrations.
 Make sure that the text is readable even for people who are standing slightly far away.
 Leverage the poster to help you give a compelling presentation.
 For the final presentation, designate two people from your team to take turn presenting.
 The presentation should be 10 minutes long, following the format as outlined in Deliverable PO2c.
 Each student (including presenters) is required to visit a number of posters presentations and provide their feedback and ratings.
 The presentation will be graded by the instructor, TA (not from your lab), guest judges and fellow students.
-The total score (out of 50) is based on the quality of the poster (20 points), quality of the presentation (20 points) and attendance to other team's posters (10 points).
+The total score (out of 50) is based on the quality of the poster (20 points) and the presentation (20 points) according to the rubrics, and attendance to other team's posters (individual - 10 points).

 As part of P12, include a link to your draft poster (PDF) under Week 13.